A sobering news story, and then beautiful Watson Lake

 So, with that said… my journey continues.

-Denise drove me to Dori and Jon’s place, where I dropped off my luggage, and then she drove me to Watson Lake, to meet my old friend Bradley.
+Denise drove me to Dori and Jon’s place, where I dropped off my luggage, and then she dropped me off at Watson Lake, to meet my old friend Bradley.
 We went for a wonderful walk along the dry trail to the lake (and its incredible, unique rock formations on the other side) and then on the return we diverted from the trail into a shady area next to a creek.
 We talked about my journey, his travel aspirations, and how we all choose to live life, and how to be as conscious as we can while we move through it.

 It was the perfect balm for the morning’s news.